awto/effectfuljs/README.md

 One of the examples is recent ES standard updates with generators and `async/await`.
 It is a new concrete side effect embedded into language.
-Adding same coroutines effects with mfjs doesn't require standard, syntax change and new compilers.
+Adding same coroutines effects with effectful-js doesn't require standard, syntax change and new compilers.

 Human readability for generated code aim is shared with [kneden](https://github.com/marten-de-vries/kneden) transpiler, and turning `async/await` into promises expressions.
-The same may be achieved using mfjs with a tiny adapter from promises interface into mfjs.
-There is one implemented in [@mfjs/promise](https://github.com/awto/mfjs-promise), so mfjs approach does require runtime library loading, while kneden team highlights no runtime library dependency as an advantage.
-There is a plan to implement combinators inlining in mfjs, so generated code for promises library will be very similar.
+The same may be achieved using effectful-js with a tiny adapter from promises interface into effectfuljs.
+There is one implemented in [@mfjs/promise](https://github.com/awto/mfjs-promise), so effectfuljs approach does require runtime library loading, while kneden team highlights no runtime library dependency as an advantage.
+There is a plan to implement combinators inlining in effectfuljs, so generated code for promises library will be very similar.
-Also, mfjs is more complete than kneden(at the time of writing this).
+Also, effectfuljs is more complete than kneden(at the time of writing this).
 It at least can handle `breaks/return/continue` from `try/catch/finally`.

-There are other less known JS extensions may be implemented as library using mfjs compiler.
+There are other less known JS extensions may be implemented as library using effectfuljs compiler.
 These are [webppl](https://github.com/probmods/webppl) for probabilistic programming, [flapjax](http://www.flapjax-lang.org/) language for reactive programming.